 UPDATE : the reboot operation took less than 10 minutes, the I/O recovered within 5 minutes, the operations are still halted but will be restarted in the next minutes once all is clear.

-[Update] The hardware component has now been replaced, and the situation is back to normal.
+UPDATE : hosting operations are now restarted, the situation is back to normal.

 We will be performing major network upgrades to our backbone network in Paris during the night of 23-24 March 2013.